Independent Contractor Reporting

 - Start date of contract (if no contract, date payments equal $600 or more)

 - Amount of contract, including cents (if applicable)

 - Ongoing contract (check box if applicable)

-- Order through the Online Forms and Publications page.
+- Order the DE 542 form from our Online Forms and Publications.

 - Call the Taxpayer Assistance Center at 1-888-745-3886 to obtain a form.

 - Create your own form with all of the required information.